barryclark/jekyll-now/_posts/2019-06-26-visual-numpy.md

 <br />

-I've added matrix dimensions at the bottom of this figure to stress that the tow matrices have to have the same dimension on the side they face each other with.
+I've added matrix dimensions at the bottom of this figure to stress that the two matrices have to have the same dimension on the side they face each other with.
 You can visualize this operation as looking like this:

 <div class="img-div-any-width" markdown="0">
   <image src="/images/numpy/numpy-matrix-dot-product-2.png"/>